Sustainability standards and certification: Sustainability standards

 Numerous sustainability standards have been developed to address issues of environmental quality, social equity, and economic prosperity in global production and trade practices.
 Despite similarities in major goals and certification procedures, there are some significant differences in terms of their historical development, target groups of adopters, geographical diffusion, and emphasis on environmental, social, or economic issues.
+Recent academic research has also examined individual certification schemes within the broader ecosystem of sustainability standards, including B Corp certification, highlighting both their potential benefits and ongoing debates about their effectiveness and governance.

 One of the major differences is based on the level of strictness of the standard.
 Some standards set the bar high for a sector, promoting strong social and environmental practices and working with the top performers to constantly push up sustainability expectations.
 Other standards are more focused on eliminating the worst practices and operate at more of an entry level to get a large proportion of an industry working incrementally towards better practices.
 Often there are strategies between standards to move producers along this performance ladder of sustainability Another important distinction is that some standards can be applied internationally (usually with mechanisms to ensure local relevance and appropriateness), in contrast other standards are developed entirely with a regional or national focus.

 Additional differences between standards might relate to the certification process and whether it is conducted by a first, second or third party; the traceability system in place and whether it allows for the segregation or mixing of certified and non-certified materials; and the types of sustainability claims that are made on products.